List of Emmerdale characters introduced in 1991: Alice Bates

-Miss "Skipdale Breweries"

-Miss Skipdale Breweries (real name Tracy) Is a local celebrity who attended to the re-opening of The Woolpack.
-Her entrance goes off with a misfire when she is trapped in the barrel and has to be freed by Skipdale Brewery rep Gary Lipman (Nick Orchard).
-Seth Armstrong (Stan Richards) talks her into letting him distribute coupons for one free pint, much to the irritation of landlord Alan Turner (Richard Thorp) when he and Bill Middleton (Johnny Caesar) cash in their coupons.

-Louise

-Louise is a friend of Elsa Feldmann.
-They meet at Evening Classes in Hotten but frequently skip lessons to go to the Black Bull pub and participate in Karaoke.
+Rick

+Rick, played by Julian Griffin, is a student at Leeds University.
+When Rachel Hughes' arrives to survey her student accommodation ahead of the Academic Year, she is surprised to see him there as she only expected to find her schoolfriend, Alison Nelson there.
+Rachel initially considers Rick rude when he does not shake Rachel's stepfather Joe Sugden's hand or make eye contact.
+Alison explains that Ric lives in the flat next door and only shares the communal kitchen and is blind, much to Rachel's embarrassment.
+Rick introduces Joe and Rachel to his guide dog, Vaughn and all agree to go to the pub.

+A few weeks later, Rick helps Rachel move in and cooks her a meal.
+Rick meets Rachel's friend Elsa Feldmann who visits the city on day trip and they get along well.
+The following Summer, Rick visits the village for a few days and meets several of Rachel's friends at the Woolpack.
+Alan Turner asks Rick to take Vaughn outside unaware that he is a guide dog but apologises and offers free drinks.
+Michael Feldmann, Rachel's ex-boyfriend spots Rick and assumes that Rachel has been seeing him and argument ensues.
+At the end of the visit, Rick announces he is going to Canada for a year.

 Carol Nelson

 Carol Nelson was played by Philomena McDonagh.
 She first appeared in 1991 as a new barmaid at the Woolpack pub and in 1992 was joined by her daughter Lorraine.
 Carol was a good barmaid, but frequently overstepped the mark - for example, taking over the food service without landlord Alan Turner's (Richard Thorp) permission whilst he was away - and was rather too fond of gossiping.

 Carol's sometimes judgemental nature eventually caused seriously problems when she made a complain to social services that Alice Bates wasn't being looked after properly, angering Alice's father Nick.
 However, Carol found herself the subject of judgement and gossip when Lorraine confessed her father, Carol's ex-husband, had been sexually abusing her.
 Carol was devastated, but Lorraine was upset that her mother seemed more worried about the potential scandal.
 Carol eventually realised she owed it to her daughter to support her, whatever other people might say.

 Eventually Carol began to irritate Alan, and he considered sacking her.
 Fortunately, Carol decided to leave of her own accord when Lorraine needed to be closer to Lorraine's college in Skipdale.
 Carol left Beckindale on 25 November 1993, with Alan even giving her a good reference to help her find a new job in a local pub.